yeokm1/yeokm1.github.io-hugo/content/post/2020/10/learnings-from-preparing-a-wake/index.md

 ### 17. Collect Ashes

 This can be done by a family member or the Funeral Director.
-The niche location may need to take away the "Collection of Cremated Remains" document issued by NEA so do make a copy for that first.
+The organisation holding the niche may need to take away the "Collection of Cremated Remains" document issued by NEA so do make a copy for that first.

 ## Conclusion